nutanixworkshops/EraWithMSSQL_Bootcamp-Japanese/hammerdb/hammerdb.rst

 #.
 Enter user name: administrator and *Nutanix/4u* password and click on connect.

 #.
-Go to Windows Explorer and create the the following folders
+Go to Windows Explorer and create the the following folders:

    ::